Michael Sandel - Justice ② Lecture03 「命に値段をつけることに正義はあるか」 / Lecture04「喜びを測定して出した結論は公平か」

 Page 1

-Putting A Price Tag On Life
+Lecture 03Putting A Price Tag On Life

-... and with the arguments about the life boat in mind, the arguments for and against what Dudley and Stephens did in mind, let’s turn back to the philosophy, the utilitarian philosophy of Jeremy Bentham.
+Michael Sandel: Last time we argued about the case of the Queen versus Dudley and Stephens, the life boat case, the case of cannibalism at sea,... and with the arguments about the life boat in mind, the arguments for and against what Dudley and Stephens did in mind, let’s turn back to the philosophy, the utilitarian philosophy of Jeremy Bentham.

 Bentham was born in England in 1748, at the age of 12 he went to Oxford, at 15 he went to law school, he was admitted to the bar at age 19 but he never practiced law, instead he devoted his life to jurisprudence and moral philosophy.
 Last time we began to consider Bentham's version of utilitarianism.
 The main idea is simply stated and it's this.
 The highest principle of morality, whether personal or political morality, is to maximize the general welfare, or the collective happiness, or the overall balance of pleasure over pain.